 Being treated differently in the workplace can be an unfortunate affair, but it can be even more demoralizing if your workplace peers discriminate based on your faith.

 Religion can be an incredibly delicate topic in the workplace, especially because it can be an emotionally charged, deeply personal topic for most.
-Fortunately, most employees have protections against being treated differently and negatively for their religion (or lack thereof).
-Trust the advice of a Tampa employment attorney at Florin Gray Bouzas Owens to help you understand if your rights have been violated.
+Fortunately, most employees have protections against being treated differently and negatively because of their religion (or lack thereof).
+Trust the advice of a Tampa employment attorney at Florin Gray Bouzas Owens, LLC to help you understand if your rights have been violated.

 Religious discrimination occurs when people treat others differently solely based on their religious affiliation.
 In the workplace, this can manifest as negative reception of religious beliefs, religious practices, and any requests for accommodation of these beliefs.
 It also includes being treated differently during the employment process – such as not being hired for believing (or not believing) in a certain religion.